Oklahoma City, OK

 The fact that they serve Middle Eastern flavored hot tea is another factor that makes this restaurant one of my favorites.
 Food is brought to the table, and customers are served just as in any restaurant, but the only difference here is that you place your order at the cash register.
 I do enjoy browsing the market when I go to order and to pay, and I am sure this is by design.

-Travel by Taste serves “halal” meat in the “Specialty Dishes” section of the menu (these are equivalent to kosher meats).
+Travel by Taste serves “halal” meat in the “Specialty Dishes” section of the menu.
 Meats include the lamb shish kabob, grilled chicken, kabobs, and ghormeh sabzi.
 Probably not surprisingly, these are among my favorite items at the restaurant.
 The rest of the menu is non-Persian and does not include halal meat, but I have found it to be very good as well.

 Items from the “Regular Menu”